marcelomgarcia/pacemk/README.md

     (...)

 To force the re-sync of the shared folder use `vagrant reload` or `vagrant up`.
 The first option, `reload` is in fact a reboot of the virtual machines.

+## Ansible Playbook

+When dealing with a multi-machine, the configuration is from the outside to the inside, or *outside-in* as define in the documentation.
+This means, the current playbook definition is global, that is apply to both machines.

+    config.vm.define "flik", primary: true  do |flik|
+    (...)
+    config.vm.define "atta" do |atta|
+    (...)
+    config.vm.provision "ansible_local" do |ansible|
+    (...)